• Skip to primary navigation

 Making ahead and freezing

 Although I love making curries ahead and freezing them, this is one exception.
 The shrimp tends to be very tough once thawed and reheated.
 This really is best served when it is made so I wouldn’t suggest making it ahead or freezing.
+The sauce can be made ahead and kept in the refrigerator for up to 3 days in an airtight container.
+Sear the shrimp and add to the sauce before serving.

 What to serve with shrimp curry